-For more than 50 years, Yoder has worked tirelessly to grow and promote not only his own company, but the hardwood dimension and millwork industry as a whole.
+Yoder learned the wood industry from the ground up, and for more than 50 years he has worked tirelessly to grow and promote not only his own company, but the hardwood dimension and millwork industry as a whole.

 Boe Young (2010)

-Young has helped lead Impressions in its winning ventures, including multiple awarding of the A.R.E.’s “Above and Beyond Award” for customer service and project execution.
+Young has helped lead Impressions in many award-winning ventures, including earning multiple “Above and Beyond” awards for customer service and project execution in retail environments.